spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 ## Administer the contents of a media library collection

 You can manage the entire contents of a media library collection with `x-media-library-collection` component.
-This component is intended to use in admin sections.
+This component is intended for use in admin sections.

 Here is an example where we are going to administer an `images` collection of a `$blogPost` model.
 We assume that you already [prepared the model](/docs/laravel-medialibrary/v10/basic-usage/preparing-your-model) to handle uploads.